BuildOnViction/docs/docs/faq/general.md

 #### How are the TOMO distributed?

-The planned allocation of coin are following:
+The planned token allocation is as follows:

-- 55% of coins going to the token sale participants
+- 55% goes to the token sale participants
-- 15% of coins going to the company, advisors and bounties
+- 15% goes to the company, advisors and bounties
-- 30% of coins going to the Reward Engine/ Ecosystem Building program.
+- 30% goes to the Reward Engine/ Ecosystem Building program.

 ---